justshiv/remote-first/README.md

 This is a curated list of tech companies that openly embrace the practises of a [remote-first](http://zachholman.com/posts/remote-first/) workflow.
 All currently support/offer remote positions for international software engineers.
+Please note that I am in no way affiliated with any companies on this list.
+It is purely a colleciton of information that I have yet to find in this form.

 Company | Blurb | Stack | Apply here
 ------- | ------| ----- | -----------